Susan Roces

+Susan Roces ([ˈɾɔsɛs]; born Jesusa Purificación Levy Sonora; July 28, 1941 – May 20, 2022) was a Filipino actress.
+She rose to fame in mid-1950s and became the biggest box-office star of the 1960s.
+Known for playing wholesome and sweet characters in romantic comedies and musicals during her youth, she dabbled into horror and drama in the succeeding decades.
+She was dubbed the "Queen of Philippine Movies" and appeared in more than 130 films throughout her career that spanned over six decades.

 Early life and education

-Susan Roces was born as Jesusa Purificacion Levy Sonora in Bacolod, Negros Occidental on July 28, 1941.
-She was the daughter of Jesus Tonggoy Sonora and Purificacion Levy.
+Jesusa Purificación Levy Sonora was born in Bacolod, Negros Occidental on July 28, 1941.
+She was the daughter of Jesús Tonggoy Sonora and Purificación Levy.
+Her sister, Rosa María “Rosemarie” Sonora, is also an actress, as is the latter’s daughter Sheryl Cruz.
+Roces and her sister have Jewish ancestry through their mother’s grandfather, Adolphe Blum Levy, who had emigrated from Marckolsheim in the Alsace region of France to Iloilo.

-Roces finished her high school studies at the La Consolacion College (LCC) in Bacolod in 1956.
+Roces finished her high school studies at La Consolación College (LCC) in Bacolod in 1956.
 It was during her stay at LCC that she committed to pursue a career in acting.
-Her third year high school teacher Luisa Medel recognized her talent in public speaking and acting and advised her to take the same course as her for her tertiary education.
-After graduating from high school, Roces went to Manila to follow her mentor's advice.
+Her third year high school teacher Luisa Medel recognized her talent for public speaking and acting, and advised her to take the same course as hers in tertiary education.
+After graduating high school, Roces went to Manila to follow her mentor's advice.

 Personal life

-Roces married Fernando Poe Jr. on December 25, 1968, at the Santuario de San Jose Parish in Greenhills, San Juan.
+Roces married Fernando Poe, Jr. on December 25, 1968, at Santuario de San José Parish in Greenhills, Mandaluyong.
 They have an adopted daughter, former MTRCB Chairperson and now Senator Grace Poe.
+Roces is the sister of Rosemarie Sonora.

 She was an advocate for her husband, who ran for president in the 2004 Philippine presidential election, and later died of stroke in December 2004.
-Roces convinced that President Gloria Macapagal Arroyo won the election through electoral fraud at her husband's expense, demanded Arroyo to resign in June 2005.
+Roces was convinced President Gloria Macapagal Arroyo won through electoral fraud at her husband's expense, and demanded Arroyo resign in June 2005.

-On September 29, 2007, ABS-CBN Corporation acquired the exclusive rights for the movie library of Fernando Poe Jr. after Roces signed the contract.
-ABS-CBN Chairman Eugenio Lopez III, Cory Vidanes, Senior Vice President of TVP Production, and Poe's daughter Grace Poe, were present.
+On September 29, 2007, the ABS-CBN Corporation acquired exclusive rights to the movie library of Fernando Poe, Jr. after Roces signed the contract.
+Then-ABS-CBN Chairman Eugenio López III, Cory Vidanes, Senior Vice President of TVP Production, and Poe's daughter Grace, were also present.

 On the night of December 23, 2007, ABS-CBN Channel 2 aired Alay ni Da King: a Fernando Poe Jr. Special, hosted by Charo Santos-Concio.
-Roces contributed on the feature of their married life.
-A 38-minute music video was also shown featuring various scenes from several Poe's movies, a project Poe himself had just finished working on before he died.
+Roces contributed to the feature on their married life.
+A 38-minute music video also showed various scenes from several of Poe's movies, a project Poe himself had just finished before his death.